Kellogg MBA Essay Questions and Tips

 Frameworks

-Think Long and Hard About the Story You Select for Essay One
+Choosing the Right Story for Essay One

 Thinking holistically about the Kellogg application, there really isn’t another place to talk about your vision for the future and how an MBA fits into it.
 As such, this is the ideal place to include it.